 Your claim may cite specific violations of FAA code as the cause of your accident.
 The National Transportation Safety Board (NTSB) is the federal agency charged with investigating all civil claims of aviation accidents in the United States.
 It also creates safety recommendations, maintains the federal government’s database of aviation accidents, and conducts studies to aid in the development of new safety regulations.

 If you have been injured in any type of aviation accident, you have the right to seek compensation for your damages through a personal injury claim.
 To learn more about your rights as an injured victim and how you can seek the compensation you deserve for your damages, contact our team of personal injury attorneys in Appleton, Wisconsin, at Hammett, Bellin & Oswald, LLC.
-Contact our team online or call 920-202-8872 to set up your free legal consultation in our office.
+Contact our team online or call 920-202-8872 or toll-free at 866-720-0009.